Laminate Flooring Guide

 - How much traffic does your room endure?
 Look for laminate with a high AC rating for high traffic areas.

-- The size of your space - to make a small room look larger, choose wide planks and lighter colours such as light, white and grey.
+- The size of your space - to make a small room look larger, choose lighter colours such as light brown, white and grey.